jp00p/bulk-creator/README.md

 bulk-creator
 ============

-Wordpress plugin for bulk creation of post types
+Wordpress plugin for bulk creation of posts, pages, and custom post types.
+Allows for hierarchical post types as well as non-hierarchical.